 Data Model

 The central model file is the single source of truth for every entity, relationship, and property in a NeoArc project.
-12 abstract database-agnostic types, 6 key roles, per-property projections for persistence, search, and API, governance classifications (PII, confidential, retention policies), shared property sets with live inheritance, 18 validation rules, and import/export across 39 formats.
+Abstract database-agnostic types, key roles, per-property projections for persistence, search, and API, governance classifications (PII, confidential, retention policies), shared property sets with live inheritance, comprehensive validation rules, and import/export across a wide range of formats.

-The model uses 12 database-agnostic abstract types that map to any vendor via profiles.
+The model uses database-agnostic abstract types that map to any vendor via profiles.
 Each property carries three independent projection configurations (persistence, search, API), governance metadata (data classification, encryption, retention), and validation constraints.
 Shared property sets provide live inheritance for common patterns.
-18 validation rules check for errors at design time.
+Validation rules check for errors at design time.

 Key Capabilities